junhaiqi/centroAnno/README.md

    | *_monomerTemplates.fa  | Load all monomers inferred by centroAnno |
    | *_HORs.fa  | Load all HORs inferred by centroAnno |

 The * indicates the name of each sequence in the input fasta/fastq.gz file.
+When the mononer name is in the form of 12', it means the reverse complement of monomer 12.

 ## Acknowledgments
 None.